 People have expressed to me that they feel I was successful in curing myself because of my confidence in what I was doing and my commitment to doing it, the “it” being the Parkinson’s Recipe for Recovery®.
 I am just as confident in all of you, and just as committed to all of you being successful, so I make this offer:

 If you feel that you do not understand how to do any of the things outlined in my 30-day challenge above, let me know, and I will provide you with a 30-minute conference in person, by phone, by Skype, or by FaceTime at no charge.
 Send me an email at email@example.com and I will coordinate the conference with you.

-If you are in the Tampa area, I will meet with you or have a call or a Skype or a FaceTime.
-If you are outside the Tampa area, but in the United States or Canada, we may have a call or Skype or a FaceTime.
+If you are in the Portland area, I will meet with you or have a call or a Skype or a FaceTime.
+If you are outside the Portland area, but in the United States or Canada, we may have a call, a Skype, or a FaceTime.
 If you are outside the United States, we may have a Skype or a FaceTime.

 I am committed to all of you.
 I am committed to assisting you to accept my 30-day challenge, and I am confident in you being able to do the Recipe.
 Also, I am confident that the Recipe will work for you, and at the end of the 30 days you will see enough positive results in your recovery that you will know you are on your path to recovery and you will know the full Recipe is right for you.

 Also, throughout the month of November, I will be posting information to assist you in successfully completing this 30-day challenge.
-Please check back regularly to this blog, or if you wish to receive an email notification of the blog posting updates, please fill out the “Subscribe to receive blog update notifications” form at the top right-hand side of this page.
+Please check back regularly to this blog, or if you wish to receive an email notification of the blog posting updates, please fill out the “Subscribe to receive blog update notifications” form.

 I am committed to you and your recovery from Parkinson’s.